muhammadghazali/kabam-kernel/README.md

 The model of User
 =======
 This system use mongoose model to represent users.
-It have this methods.
+It have this global methods:

 1. `MWC.model.findOneByLoginOrEmail(string,function(err,userFound){...})` - finds one user, that have `username` or `email`  equal to `string`
 2. `MWC.model.findOneByApiKey(string,function(err,userFound){...})` - finds one user, that have `apiKey` equal to `string`